-Sound is another very important factor, make sure that your trailer is underlined by your best music or perhaps even a custom piece to make it even more memorable.
+Sound is another very important factor, make sure that your trailer is underlined by your best music or a custom piece to make it more memorable.
 A lot of users have trailers playing on auto-play - this means that the player’s attention will be directed towards it as soon as they open the store page, even if its NOT the first thing they look at.

 Screenshots help the player affirm that this is a good product to purchase.
 A good screenshot reel has a big (at least 8 screenshots), varied selection of images that show off various elements of the game.
-Most players look at the screenshots to see how much content there is and try to make assumptions on how interesting or deep the gameplay is.
+Most players look at the screenshots to estimate how much content is available and try to make assumptions on how interesting the gameplay is.
 Make sure that each screenshot shows off a different part of the game (mechanics, interactions, etc.) in a different setting, highlighting both a large amount of content and gameplay variation.
 You are also going to want to start with the best screenshots at the start of the media reel, again because you want to hook the player.

 Your description is usually what the player looks at once your initial media has got them interested in finding out more about your product – good!
 Unfortunately, many indie studios have a bullet point list of features in their description, which is rarely going to convert into a sale.
 Instead, create that bullet point list, then turn each bullet point into its own heading, followed by a short paragraph going into further detail to explain it.
 A detailed game description conveys to the player that there is a lot to the game, while helping them to make a more informed buying decision.